Wong and Atomic Energy Agency chief to discuss nuclear subs deal

 This has been put at odds with a decision under the previous Morrison government to replace Australia’s ageing diesel-powered submarine fleet with nuclear ones.

-The first of these new submarines are unlikely to be online until the late-2030s to early-2040s, forcing upgrades to the outdated Collins-class fleet.
+The first of these new submarines are unlikely to be operational until the late 2030s to early 2040s, forcing upgrades to the outdated Collins-class fleet.

 “I’ll be doing everything we can to try and get an earlier result,” he told Sky News on Sunday.